-I have the pleasure of working home these days.
+I have the pleasure of working from home these days.
 When the pandemic first hit, teaching from home became the new norm for me.
 I enjoyed it so much that I permanently applied for a virtual teaching position, and now I’m teaching solely from home.
 And I love it!

 As an INFJ (personality type), the environment is an important motivator and stress reliever.
 Creating a relaxing place truly helps my mood and productivity at work.